NZTimKeegan/markdown-cv/index.md

 ### Key Achievements

-Involed in implementing Salesforce Service Cloud and Salesforce Marketing Cloud environments.
+Involed in implementation of Salesforce Service Cloud and Salesforce Marketing Cloud.
 I participated in defining the business requirements, investigation and reverse engineering the existing CRM, and performed the production deployment of both Clouds including the data migration into the new platforms

 <br>